M8 armored gun system: Cancelation

-In 1995, the Army explored cutting the 2nd ACR, which would reduce the Army's buy to 80 AGS.
-These would be destined for the 82nd Airborne.
-In May 1995, the National Guard expressed interest in procuring the AGS for the 38th Infantry Division, 35th Infantry Division and 34th Infantry Division in order to help bridge the looming capability gap should the 2nd ACR be eliminated.
+In 1995, the Army explored inactivating the 2nd ACR, which would reduce the Army's buy to just the 80 AGS systems destined for the 82nd Airborne.
+In May 1995, the Army National Guard expressed interest in procuring the AGS for the 38th Infantry Division, 35th Infantry Division and 34th Infantry Division to help bridge the looming capability gap should the 2nd ACR be eliminated.
 This proposal was rejected by the service.
 Army Chief of Staff Gordon R. Sullivan, the AGS's most influential advocate at the Pentagon, retired in June 1995.
-In October 1995, the Army type classified the XM8 as the M8 Armored Gun System.
+In October 1995, the Army type classified the XM8 as the M8 armored gun system.
 It approved an initial production run of 26 vehicles, with an option for 42 more scheduled to begin in FY1997.
 A full production decision was scheduled for March 1997.
 Fielding to the 3/73 Armor would begin in 1999.
 All three squadrons of the 2nd ACR were to be fielded subsequently.

-The end of the Cold War had precipitated a fall-off in U.S. military spending.
-The President's FY1996 budget request allotted the Department of Defense (DoD) the lowest procurement budget level since 1950.
+The United States enjoyed a peace dividend following the collapse of the Soviet Union in 1991.
+Absent another credible major foreign adversary, American spending on defense dried up. the President's FY1996 budget request allotted the Department of Defense (DoD) the lowest procurement budget level since 1950.
 The AGS was one of several systems that did not fare well in an Army review of anti-armor weapons then under development.
 Responding to budget cuts anticipated in the period FY98–03, in 1996 the Army adopted a new policy: Instead of distributing small cuts throughout many projects, entire programs would be canceled.

 Army Chief of Staff Dennis Reimer canceled the AGS in January 1996.
+In an email explaining the cancelation to officers, Reimer said the AGS was a "well run program" and that the Army had "no major complaints with the way that program was being administered."
+Reimer said that despite this, the Army had a funding shortfall in both the near and long term.
+Canceling the AGS would allow the service to alleviate a deficit in the military personnel account.
+It would also free up funds for other modernization efforts in the far term.

 Many officials felt blindsided by the Army's decision to kill the AGS.
-The Army's decision to cancel the AGS lacked a formal announcement, but was soon leaked to the press.
+The Army's decision to cancel the AGS went without a formal announcement but was soon leaked to the press.
 This displeased some lawmakers including Senate Armed Services Committee chairman Strom Thurmond, who privately expressed irritation to Defense Secretary William J. Perry about having learned of the cancelation through media reports.

-Ten Representatives signed a letter urging Perry to continue on with the program.
+Ten Representatives signed a letter urging Perry to continue the program.
 The letter touted the program's "tremendous success" in meeting the program's objectives, and noted that the vehicle was "well within budget and on schedule."
 The House appropriations national security subcommittee requested that the DoD pause the cancelation of the AGS pending a Congressional review.
 The subcommittee said that the AGS had met its milestones and "would be a strong candidate for increased funding."